 Although the DIY approach may seem like a good idea, like building your own cryptographic software, it just isn’t worth the time and effort.
 Most organizations simply don’t have enough time, money, or experience to pull it off.

 Method 2: Use Open Frameworks

 Our second solution is similar to the first, with one major difference.
 In this scenario, you still write a significant amount of code, but you use an existing open, distributed tracing framework to do the heavy lifting.
-OpenTracing and OpenCensus are two examples of popular open frameworks.
+OpenTracing and OpenCensus are two examples of popular open frameworks (now known as OpenTelemetry)

 Although better than the previous one, this approach still suffers from many of the same issues.
 First, it relies on you to do the necessary coding and integration work.
 In addition, you have to take on many of the issues associated with open-source projects.
 Your chosen framework may have an active community and decent documentation, but when you run into an issue, many times you’ll have to solve it on your own.
 The following sample Python code shows how you could integrate an open framework with your application code.